pulse2percept/pulse2percept/doc/topics/implants.rst

 Preparing a stimulus
 --------------------

-:py:meth:`~pulse2percept.implants.ProsthesisSystem.prepare_stim` is the step between a *source* -- what you present to the device -- and the *delivered stimulation* its electrodes produce:
+:py:meth:`~pulse2percept.implants.ProsthesisSystem.prepare_stim` converts a
+source into stimulation the device can deliver:

 .. code-block:: python

     delivered = implant.prepare_stim({'A8': 30})
     delivered = implant.prepare_stim(p2p.stimuli.BostonTrain())

-Along the way it preprocesses the source, encodes an image or video into current, resamples it onto the electrodes, applies the device's raster schedule, calibrates threshold-relative amplitudes, and runs the safety checks.
-Nothing is stored: the same implant can prepare any number of stimuli, and each call returns a fresh :py:class:`~pulse2percept.stimuli.Stimulus`.

-A model bound to the implant does this for you, so ``prepare_stim`` is what you call when you want to *look* at the stimulation itself:
+Preparation includes preprocessing, image/video encoding, resampling onto the electrode array, raster scheduling, threshold calibration, and safety checks.
+The result is returned as a :py:class:`~pulse2percept.stimuli.Stimulus` and is not stored on the implant.

+Models call ``prepare_stim`` internally.
+Call it directly when the delivered stimulation itself is of interest:

 .. code-block:: python